1024jp/OutlineApp/README.md

 # Outline App

-Sample app to demonstrate various implementations of outline view using SwiftUI.
+Sample app to demonstrate various implementations of editable outline view using SwiftUI.